Dr. Emily Keener

 TEACHING

-Along with teaching Research Methods and Statistics, Dr. Keener teaches Psychology of Women, Gender, and Culture and Human Sexual Behavior.
-In addition, they are actively engaged in educating women on topics related to social justice, advocacy, and leadership and is passionate about promoting freedom from gender roles and helping others see that men and women are more similar than different.
+Along with teaching Research Methods and Statistics, Dr. Keener regularly teaches Psychology of Women, Gender and Culture, and Human Sexual Behavior.
+They are passionate about promoting freedom from gender roles and helping others see that men and women are more similar than different.
+Their courses invite students to think critically about identity, inequality, and the systems that shape human behavior.